msanatan/msanatan.github.io/blog/2015/drinking-coffeejavascript-sip-on-mocha-and-chai-for-testing/index.md

 3. Implement those features until you get to the point of passing those tests
 4. Clean up the code, for example refactoring to the original/ideal design while running those test to make sure nothing broke.
 Rinse and repeat!

 With BDD you do the same thing... uhhh what?
-Of course it's not just that, the Agile Alliance has [a lot more to say](http://guide.agilealliance.org/guide/bdd.html "BDD - Agile Alliance") about their differences.
+Of course it's not just that, the Agile Alliance has <a href="https://guide.agilealliance.org/guide/bdd.html" target="_blank" rel="nofollow noopener noreferrer">a lot more to say</a> about their differences.
 The idea is that BDD describes the behaviour of the feature being implemented, not just its result.
 The requirements of the project map more closely to the tests you'll write in BDD than in TDD.
 So while testing we're actually thinking about how the system works.
 The most salient visible change you'll see is how you write tests, BDD testing tools use more natural language syntax than their TDD counterparts.

-## Do You Even Code? ([Gym Prank Voice](https://youtu.be/H2Diy0RNe_c?t=103))
+## Do You Even Code? (<a href="https://youtu.be/H2Diy0RNe_c?t=103" target="_blank" rel="nofollow noopener noreferrer">Gym Prank Voice</a>)

 These days I've been working with CoffeeScript because it makes me smile :).
 Since I can't release every bit of code I write (secret agent coder) I decided to do some testing for a Finite State Machine (FSM) acceptor I wrote not too long ago.
 For those not familiar with FSMs (or FSA, A for Automata) here's a quick primer: